den-wdi-2/intro-to-rails/readme.md

 get "/recipes/about", to: 'recipes#about'
 ```

-If there is a file `about.html.erb` in `app/views/recipes`, this file will be automatically rendered when you call `localhost:3000/recipes/about`
+If there is a file `about.html.erb` in `app/views/recipes`, this file will be automatically rendered when you call `localhost:3000/recipes/about`.
+Let's try it out!

 Take a minute and discuss the files in the `app/views` folder with your partner.
 Do you notice any differences from Sinatra?
 Any other big observations?